DanFinelli/OverlappingGeoJSON_Panes_Template/README.md

 > map.getPane('pane252').style.pointerEvents = 'none';

 ##### [Step 3] Next, load the geoJSON polygons and then dictate what pane they belong to.
-This should be done in the <script> somewhere under the previous code:
+This should be done in the 'script' somewhere under the previous code:

 > var LARGEGEOJ;